 The EDCR shall provide a basic description of the existing building and the documentation of its design and construction that has been obtained to inform the rehabilitation.
-Though not a substitute for a clear and accurate written description, the inclusion of photographs in the report is recommended to show significant and/or unique features of the building.
+Though not a substitute for a clear and accurate written description, the inclusion of photographs in the report is recommended to show significant or unique features of the building.
 The building and documentation description shall include the following for the original construction and all subsequent reconstruction, alteration, and addition projects:

-1.6.1 DSA application number(s) and certification status(es), when applicable.

-1.6.2 Summary of the original construction documents that have been obtained, including their date, condition, completeness, and legibility.
-The original construction documents shall not be included in their entirety in report file.
-Key plans, details, or other excerpts may be pasted into the report as figures where needed to support the text; however, the original drawings or other documents in full should be submitted as separate "supporting document" files.

-1.6.3 Building code(s) and year(s) the of the existing construction was permitted, built and inspected under.

-1.6.4 Summary of common building metrics including square footage, number of stories, building height, overall plan dimensions, etc.

-1.6.5 Summary of materials used in the existing building.

-1.6.6 Summary of structural systems used by the existing building to resist gravity and lateral loads.
-Include a description of the existing foundation system.
+- 1.6.1 DSA application number and certification status. - 1.6.2 Summary of the original construction documents that have been obtained, including their date, condition, completeness, and legibility.
+The original construction documents shall not be included in their entirety in the report.
+Key plans, details, or other excerpts may be incorporated into the report as figures when of value in support of the text; however, the original drawings and other documents in full should be submitted as separate "supporting document" files. - 1.6.3 Building code edition (i.e., year) under which the existing construction was permitted, built, and inspected. - 1.6.4 Summary of basic building metrics including square footage, number of stories, building height, overall plan dimensions, etc. - 1.6.5 Summary of construction materials used in the existing building. - 1.6.6 Summary of structural systems used by the existing building to resist gravity and lateral loads, including the existing foundation system.